ahussain119/Build-and-deploy-on-kubeadm/README.md

     - Save the file.
     - Run `sudo sysctl -p` to apply the changes.

-7. Use kubeadm join command that you got on the control plane when initiated the cluster.
+7. Use the kubeadm join command that you got on the control plane when initiating the cluster.

 8. On the control plane node, run 'kubectl get nodes'.

 ## Pipeline Setup
 Before adding credentials for Dockerhub on Jenkins, follow these steps:

 1. On the Jenkins dashboard, navigate to "Manage Jenkins" -> "Credentials" -> "System" -> "Global credentials" -> "Add credentials".